-GIA operates within the Company's three lines of defence model.
+GIA operates within the Company's three lines model.
 In order to operate an effective framework GIA maintains regular and ongoing dialogue with the first and second line functions to maintain a current and timely perspective of business direction and issues.

-Demarcation between the third line of defence and the first two lines must be preserved to enable GIA to provide an independent overview to GAC and the Board on the effectiveness of all risk management and assurance processes within the organisation.
-Should any blurring of the roles of the three lines of defence take place it should be exceptional and approved by the GAC.
+Demarcation between the third line and the first two lines must be preserved to enable GIA to provide an independent overview to GAC and the Board on the effectiveness of all risk management and assurance processes within the organisation.
+Any blurring of the roles of the three lines should be exceptional and any such blurring must be approved by the GAC.